MKTGExperts/bootmark-framework/README.md

 # Bootmark Framework

-An open source Joomla! template framework, design agnostig and intuitive structure easy to understand and maintain
+An open source Joomla! template framework, design agnostig and intuitive structure quite easy to understand and maintain

 ## Compatibility